 Delay shipping by leaving us a message at Checkout.

 Aster Wood Purple is a compact aster perennial with lavender flowers that have cheerful bright yellow centers.
 The sweet dark green foliage stays healthy and luxurious throughout the season on this very hardy plant.

-The Aster Wood Purple are flowers that are shaded with purple buds and golden yellow clusters in the middle of the buds.
 Asters are pretty hardy plants that can heat and humidity very well.
 Aster woods are more effective when planted in groupings together.
-Its narrow dark green leaves remain the same color throughout the season.
-These Asters are good for attracting butterflies to any garden
+These Asters are great plants for attracting pollinators to any garden.

 How to Care for Aster Woods Purple